thephantom8768/Hakogotchi/README.md

 ## Hakogotchi

-Hakogotchi is a modern take on the classic Tamagotchi, combining virtual pet care with real-world environmental interaction.
-Unlike traditional virtual pets, Hakogotchi's wellbeing is influenced by its surroundings.
-Players must manage food, entertainment, temperature, humidity, and light levels to keep their pet healthy and happy.

-Designed as a "hard mode" Tamagotchi experience, the game encourages players to pay attention to their environment rather than simply pressing buttons.
-Environmental data collected from onboard sensors directly affects the pet's in-game status and behaviour.

-The device is powered by an Orange Pi Zero 3W and features a touchscreen interface for intuitive interaction.
-Integrated temperature, humidity, and light sensors allow the pet to react to real-world conditions, creating a more immersive and engaging experience.

-Hakogotchi was designed with a form factor inspired by the classic Game Boy, providing a portable and comfortable handheld experience.
-Its vertically oriented design is wide enough to allow a secure two-handed grip while remaining compact enough for everyday carry.

-Hakogotchi was created because i want to have a virtual companion but want a more modern and interactive experience (I don't like irl pets).
-By combining classic virtual pet gameplay with real-world sensing, Hakogotchi brings the Tamagotchi concept into the present day.
+Hakogotchi is an environment-aware virtual pet inspired by the classic Tamagotchi.
+Using real-world temperature, humidity, and light data, players must care for their pet while managing the environment around it.

+Built on the Orange Pi Zero 3W, Hakogotchi combines touchscreen controls, environmental sensors, and a Game Boy-inspired handheld design to create a modern virtual companion experience.

 ***Features***:
 - 🌡️ Real-time temperature monitoring